- Reference Number: HEY-014/2023

 - You will be seen by a member of the medical team for a quick eye check.
 You will have a mark on your forehead to show the eye you are having the operation on.
 You will be asked to confirm your consent for the operation.

-- Patients are offered drinks and light snacks free of charge.
+- Patients are offered hot drinks free of charge.

 - Visitors are asked to use the dining facilities in the Eye Hospital atrium, the main hospital or Women and Children’s Hospital.